Frequently Asked Questions About Texas Family Law

 In Texas, the court’s primary concern is the best interests of the child.
 An experienced attorney familiar with the state’s adoption procedures can help ease the adoption process.

-What percentage of Texas divorce cases are settled versus tried to the court?
+What percentage of Texas divorce cases are settled versus tried in the court?